Get ad-free access for just $10/year. Join today!

 Our Review

-Our big boss and head-honcho Cameron did a comprehensive review of this helmet, and due to the great experience he had with it the Neotec II actually became his main helmet option when going out for a ride.
+While we haven't reviewed the Neotec 3, our big boss and head-honcho Cameron did a comprehensive review of Neotec II.
+Due to the great experience he had with it the Neotec II actually became his main helmet option when going out for a ride.
 Read the complete Shoei Neotec II review.

 AGV Tourmodular Helmet